bcgov/nr-water-notations/docs/workplan.md

         * cpu
         * memory

+    * add cron job that runs every minute that makes sure all the relevant files in the object store are public accessible.

 * Simon Actions
     * modify process that generates the notations using bcdata to use zip and not gz